 CERCLA was enacted by Congress on December 11, 1980, to enforce cleanup and reporting requirements on contaminated property.
 RCRA was enacted by Congress on October 21, 1976, to govern the disposal of solid and hazardous waste.

 - Laboratory for Energy-Related Health Research, California, Site

 - Weldon Spring, Missouri, Site

-Certain sites with low-level radioactive contamination remediated by the owner under the U.S. Nuclear Regulatory Commission (NRC) Site Decommissioning Management Program can be transferred to the Federal government under Section 151 of the Nuclear Waste Policy Act (NWPA).
-NRC will terminate the site license only after concurring with the implemented remedial action, determining that the owner has obtained approval of DOE to accept responsibility for the site, and ensuring future funding for long-term surveillance and maintenance.
+Certain sites where low-level radioactive contamination was remediated by the site owner under the U.S. Nuclear Regulatory Commission (NRC) Site Decommissioning Management Program can be transferred to the federal government under Section 151 of NWPA.
+NRC will terminate the site license only after concurring with the implemented remedial action, determining that the owner has obtained DOE approval to accept responsibility for the site, and ensuring future funding for long-term surveillance and maintenance.

 Only one NWPA Section 151 site, the Parkersburg, West Virginia, Disposal Site, has been transferred to DOE and is managed by LM.

 MED/AEC Legacy Sites